rachaelbabister/tomahawk-tactics/README.md

 Welcome to Tomahawk Tactics, an interactive command-line game powered by Python.

 Based on the classic game of BattleShips, this game uses axe throwing as the challenge, attempting to hit a 'moving' target.
-The user gets 5 attempts to hit 3 targets.
+Users play against the computer, each taking a turn until someone hits all 3 targets and becomes the winner!

 LIVE SITE